jpalgon/Draft_Scouting/README.md

 ## Data

-The majority of my data was web scraped from sports-reference.com.
-Having scrapped very similar data from sports-reference before, I did not run into nearly as many issues as the first time.
-However one major obstacle I have yet to overcome is how to get the secondary statistics for a player.
+The combine and college stats data was web scraped from sports-reference.com.
+One major obstacle in scraping sports-reference is the secondary statistics for a player appear to be unscrapable.
 For example for QBs I only have their passing data but not their rushing information.
-While this is obviously not ideal, the addition of the combine testing data should help offset the loss of rushing information.
+While this is obviously not ideal, the addition of the combine testing data and scouting reports should help offset the loss of secondary information.

 I used a sleep-timer of 3.15 to adhere to sports-references web scraping restrictions.
 They do update their page so I proved the link here https://www.sports-reference.com/bot-traffic.html in case anyone trying to replicate this process runs into any 429 HTTP Error requests.

+To get

 Additionally, I supplemented the sportsreference data with the NFL_data Python package for a few extra features.